 8 – 8:30 a.m. is designated as a special shopping time for those 65+, high-risk, or immunocompromised.
 All are welcome between 8:30 a.m. and noon.

-Fishers began opening its park facilities with a phased approach on Friday, May 22, coinciding with Governor Holcomb’s Back on Track Indiana plan.
+Fishers is opening its park facilities with a phased approach, coinciding with Governor Holcomb’s Back on Track Indiana plan.

 - Fishers Parks playgrounds and restrooms are open.
 Drinking fountains in Fishers Parks remain closed.